GrandOrgue/grandorgue/INSTALL.md

 # Installation of GrandOgue
 This document describes installing GrandOrgue from already built installation files.
 If you want to build these files from sources see [BUILD.md](BUILD.md).

-In geneneral for installing GrandOrgue or upgdaring from a previous version you have to do two steps:
+Generally, for installing GrandOrgue or upgrading from a previous version you have to do two steps:

 1. Download an installation file from Github.
     * For a release version go to [https://github.com/GrandOrgue/grandorgue/releases](https://github.com/GrandOrgue/grandorgue/releases) and select a release number.
     * For an intermediate build go to [https://github.com/GrandOrgue/grandorgue/actions](https://github.com/GrandOrgue/grandorgue/actions), select a build and scroll down to `Artifacts`
     The necessary file names to download depend on the target operation system.
-2. Install the downloaded files or upgrade existing installation with this file.
+2. Install the downloaded file or upgrade existing installation with this file.
 This step is operation system dependent.

 These two steps will be described later in the text.

-## Attention
+## Warning

 Installation of program creates neither the configuration file nor directories used by GrandOrgue to store data and cache.
-These directories are reside in the user home directory and are created when GrandOrgue is launched the first time.
+These directories reside in the user home directory and are created when GrandOrgue is launched the first time.

 ## Installation or upgdading on Linux